TristanCacqueray/tristancacqueray.github.io/content/blog/using-dhall-to-animate-fractal.md

       - "{{ env.compo }}.mid"
 ```

-It is tempting to provide this type a schema, as it appears simple to use,
+It is tempting to provide this type of schema, as it appears simple to use,
 but I think that results in a bad user experience.
 It relies on a custom
 runtime logic to resolve the final scene definition, and the user has no other choices
 but to execute the application to interpret the configuration.